wangxuerui2003/42kl_gnl_tester/README.md

 * `sh start`: run all the tests
 * `sh start m`: run all the mandatory tests
 * `sh start b`: run all the bonus tests
+* Run `./generate_500_files.sh` will generate 500 random files for you and make random tests.
+(This can be super slow, so I generated them already)